SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 Enter the relevant general values for your device: the "Name" of the value and possibly its "Display category".

-???Under "Value selection" you may change the information you have given on the device type main page defining where the message type information starts in the payload in the "Start bit" field and how long this information is in the "Number of bits" field, if needed.
+Under "Value selection" you may define from where the information should be extracted.
+In order to do so, indicate where the information starts in the "Start bit" field and how long this information is in the "Number of bits" field.

-Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values in the "Multiplier", "Divisor" and "Unit" fields.
+Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values in the "Multiplier", "Divisor"/"Offset" and "Unit" fields.

-Select the options, if required: "Signed" (if the value is a signed number) or "Packed decimal" (if the value is BCD encoded).
+Select one of the options, if required: "Signed" (if the value is a signed number) or "Packed decimal" (if the value is BCD encoded).

 In the functionalities, define how this device type should behave:

-- **Send measurement**: create a measurement whenever the value is changed
+- **Send measurement**: creates a measurement whenever the value is changed
-- **Raise alarm**: create an alarm if the value is not equal to zero
+- **Raise alarm**: creates an alarm if the value is not equal to zero
-- **Send event**: create an event whenever the value is changed
+- **Send event**: creates an event whenever the value is changed
-- **Update managed object**: update a fragment in a managed object whenever the value is changed
+- **Update managed object**: updates a fragment in a managed object whenever the value is changed

 The following picture shows an example for a device type which sends a measurement.
 In this case also values such as the measurement type and series need to be defined.